vrusinov/gmsite/posts/2020/backups-part-2-files.md

 Simply because it seemed to be the cheapest.
 There is a gotcha: downloads from Backblaze can be very expensive, so it will be expensive I ever need to restore large amount of data.

-I believe all of Backblaze dataceners are in US, and I would have preferred to keep my backups closer somewhere in EU.
+I believe all of Backblaze datacenters are in US, and I would have preferred to keep my backups closer somewhere in EU.
 But nothing matches their prices (not even things like Amazon Glacier).

 # Using restic